 The Aged Care Legislation Amendment (Quality Indicator Program) Principles 2019 took effect on 1 July 2019.

-They amended the following principles under the Age Care Act 1997 to make the QI Program mandatory:
+This amendment updated the following principles under the Aged Care Act 1997 to make the program mandatory:

 - For Residential Aged Care Providers – webinar on quality indicators